FOdeks/devops-fully-automated/README.md

             - Collecting metrics period in seconds: **15**
             - Click on Save

-    1)	Click on Manage Jenkins --> Configure System
+         3)	Click on Manage Jenkins --> Configure System
+             - Go to section slack
              - Go to section Slack
              - Use new team subdomain & integration token credentials created in the above slack joining step 	Workspace: **Replace with Team Subdomain value** (created above)